LLMs & AI Infrastructure

 - Code generation (autocomplete, scaffolding) → Qwen2.5-Coder-32B or Yi-Coder-9B

-- Agentic coding (tool use, file editing, debugging) → Qwen3-Coder-Next or Qwen3-Coder-30B-A3B
+- Agentic coding (tool use, file editing, debugging) → Qwen3-Coder-Next, Qwen3-Coder-30B-A3B, or Nemotron 3 Nano

 - Reasoning/Math → DeepSeek-R1-Distill-32B (chain-of-thought reasoning)